RRinTransportation/itsc24-rr-tutorial/index.md

 We are also grateful to Nicholas Saunier and the [REROUTE](https://reroute-project.eu/) project funded by Horizon Europe Marie Skłodowska-Curie Actions (MSCA) for their help in organizing the tutorial.

-### Potential future topics
+### Potential future topics and activities
 We simply did not have enough time to cover many important topics in the area!
 If you have suggestions for what you need to succeed in your research, we are all ears.
-Here are a few potential future topics:
+Here are a few potential future topics and activities:
 - **Data sharing and management for RR**: What are best practices for storing data?
 How to choose a data format, and does it matter?
 How to participate in RR inspite of data with sensitive information?
 - **Reproducible Analysis**: Our analysis pipeline are getting more and more sophisticated.
 What are best practices for leveraging Jupyter or Google Colab notebooks to perform and share interactive analysis?
 - **Reproducible Reporting**: What are dynamic documents?
 Reproducible reports?
 How does someone create one?